VivKatara/SmartShuffle/README.md

 * run `yarn`
 * run `yarn start`

+Our data visualization site is also [live here] (https://smartshuffle.web.app/), hosted on Firebase.

 ### Our data: Firebase/Cloud Firestore

 Our data is stored in Firebase.
 We have given our TA (Justin Shi) access to our account, so he can view our implementation and the data that is stored there.
 The database will update each time a user shuffles a new playlist.
 This change can be seen live from the Firebase console.
+Our project console can be found [here] (https://console.firebase.google.com/u/0/project/smartshuffle/database/firestore).